Why Middle School Teacher Education?

 Champlain Middle School Education Graduates Are Ready.

-100% of graduates from the Class of 2015 in the Middle School Education major were employed within six months of graduation, 100% of them in positions relevant to their career goals.
-In addition to the extensive career-focused programs and support offered College-wide, each of Champlain's career-focused majors features learning opportunities and other programs that help our students create highly marketable resumes.
-Highlights include:
+In addition to the extensive career-focused programs and support offered College-wide, Champlain's majors feature learning opportunities and other programs that help our students create highly marketable resumes.
+Highlights of the Middle School Teacher Education major include:

 - All members of the Middle School Education faculty are professionals in their field, which is an essential factor in our students getting the most cutting-edge education in the field possible.